intel/intel-extension-for-pytorch/docs/tutorials/installation.md

 $ git apply ${intel_extension_for_pytorch_directory}/torch_patches/*.patch
 $ git submodule sync
 $ git submodule update --init --recursive
+$ conda install numpy ninja cmake
 $ pip install -r requirements.txt
-$ source {ONEAPI_ROOT}/setvars.sh
+$ export GLIBCXX_USE_CXX11_ABI=1
 $ python setup.py bdist_wheel
 $ pip install dist/*.whl
 ```

 ### Configure the AOT (Optional)

 Please refer to [AOT documentation](./AOT.md) for how to configure `USE_AOT_DEVLIST`.
-Without configuring AOT, the start-up time for processes using Intel® Extension for PyTorch\* will be high, so this step is important.
+Without configuring AOT, the start-up time for processes using Intel® Extension for PyTorch\* will be long, so this step is important.

 ### Install Intel® Extension for PyTorch\*: